cqparts/cqparts/docs-sphinx/cqparts/part-build-cycle.rst

     :meth:`world_obj <Part.world_obj>` cannot be changed directly, but it can be changed indirectly via :meth:`local_obj <Part.local_obj>`.

+**But Why?**: This is to avoid bad practices that encourage accumulated errors; if the part can only be modified in its native coordinates, there is no possibility of accumulated numerical error.

 .. note::

     Remember: when changing the :meth:`local_obj <Part.local_obj>`, if your